 3. Content Providers: You can also pay people to create content for your website.
-Freelance authors, who are sort of writers-on-contract, will provide articles on a pay-per-word/article basis while full time writers and content providers will do so with professional-quality material for a regular salary.
+Freelance authors, who are sort of writers-on-contract, will provide articles on a pay-per-word/article basis.
+Full time writers and content providers will do so with professional-quality material for a regular salary.

-4. Syndicating or Licensing Content providers: Finally you can obtain content from news services that furnish brief updates and news flashes on many topics; content aggregators who collate information from the web on a given topic; Magazines and Newspapers; Content-rich niche portal sites; and other Websites dedicated to your topic.
+4. Syndicating or Licensing Content providers: Finally, you can obtain content from news services that furnish brief updates and news flashes on many topics.
+You also get them from content aggregators who collate information from the web on a given topic.
+Magazines and Newspapers are other sources.
+Don’t overlook content-rich niche portal sites; and other Websites dedicated to your topic.